coolya/mps.rocks/README.md

 - [MPS for the Impatient](https://stepik.org/course/71593/) is a free hands-on course that covers the basics of JetBrains MPS from the language designer's perspective, skipping the theoretical topics as well as the practical productivity how-tos.
 - [HeayMeta.tv](https://heavymeta.tv) - A complete MPS tutorial to build your first language by @coolya with lots background information on language design.
 - [MPS Intro Course by @markusvoelter](https://github.com/markusvoelter/mpsintrocourse) is an advanced introduction to MPS in the form of multiple videos as well as a github repository to play around with.
 It also covers extensions to MPS such as additional notations or the interpreter framework.
-- [Grammar Cells](http://mbeddr.com/files/gc-sle.pdf) An extension to the editor language of MPS.
-It will help you to create consistent and well-behaving textual notations in MPS with no effort.
 - If you are specificity looking for input on how to build generators [this guide](https://coolya.github.io/maintainable-generators/) contains a set of best practices.
 - The [DSL Engineering Book](http://dslbook.org/) contains detailed discussions of the concepts behind MPS in its Part III on language implementation.
 - For more details on specific MPS topics we refer to [2 books on MPS](http://campagnelab.org/publications/our-books/) as well as the official [MPS User Guide](https://confluence.jetbrains.com/display/MPSD20173/MPS+User%27s+Guide)

 [Learning](#learning-mps) contains a list of even more tutorials.
 In addition [Research](#research) contains a list academic papers that make heavy use of MPS.

-### Find existing extensions for MPS

-- [Awesome MPS](#awesome-mps) contains a collection of extensions to MPS

 ### Get in touch with the community